ArcovanBreda/CEConvDL2/blogpost.md

 \tag{8}
 $$

-This change does not impact the derivation of the equivariance of the CEConv layer, for this, we refer to the original paper [[5]](#main).
+This change does not impact the derivation of the equivariance of the CEConv layer, as given in the original paper [[5]](#main).

 For the hidden layers, the feature map $[f \star \psi]$ is a function on $G$ parameterized by $x$ and $k$.
 The CEConv hidden layers are defined as: